MyrtoLimnios/covid19-biblio/README.md

 **Model category** : compartmental</br>
 <details><summary> <b>Model sub-category</b> </summary>SEIRD</details>

-<details><summary> <b>Data used for the model</b> </summary>Chinese Center for Disease Control and Prevention from 12/31 to 01/28 - flight bookings data from the Official
-Aviation Guide - data on human mobility across more than 300 prefecture-level cities in mainland China from the Tencent database</details>
+<details><summary> <b>Data used for the model</b> </summary>Chinese Center for Disease Control and Prevention from 12/31 to 01/28 - flight bookings data from the Official Aviation Guide - data on human mobility across more than 300 prefecture-level cities in mainland China from the Tencent database</details>

-<details><summary> <b>Global approach</b> </summary>evolution forecast;modeling of various intervention strategies</details>
+<details><summary> <b>Global approach</b> </summary>epidemiological parameter estimation; evolution forecast; modeling of various intervention strategies</details>

 <details><summary> <b>Details of approach</b> </summary>1) infer the infected population one month preceeding the first data; 2) estimate R0 and the imported infected cases in 5 Chinese cities</details>